About Us

 Metro is fundamental to metropolitan Washington’s mobility, economy, and sustainability, and COG has a long history of helping ensure the system is in a strong position to serve the region.

-Officials acknowledged that while the region succeeded in dealing with the immediate FY 2025 budget crisis, a more comprehensive effort was needed to focus on metropolitan Washington’s long-term transit needs and the longstanding, systemic funding challenges facing Metro and the region’s other transit systems.
-In May 2024, the COG and Metro Boards of Directors held a historic joint meeting and agreed to partner on a new initiative, DMVMoves, to create a unified vision and sustainable funding model for the region’s transit network.
+Following the successful coordination to address Metro’s FY 2025 budget deficit, area officials called for a more comprehensive effort to focus on long-term transit needs and the longstanding, systemic funding challenges facing Metro and the region’s other transit systems.
+As a first step, the COG and Metro Boards of Directors held a historic joint meeting in May 2024 and agreed to partner on a new initiative, DMVMoves, to create a unified vision and sustainable funding model for the region’s transit network.

 PAST INITIATIVES